 - What understandings, values, attitudes and beliefs relating to how children learn and develop, written or unwritten, do you share with those you work with?

 It is widely accepted that the idea of ‘a common goal’ is core to understanding the notion of a team.
 But what is a ‘common goal’ and what does it look like in your practice?
-Rodd suggests that a team can be generally defined as:
+Bradford (2021) suggests that,

 It is commonly understood that teamwork involves individual interests being subordinated in favour of the group interests.
 This means that in order to create team spirit the needs of the team take priority over the needs of individuals in the team.
 It has been suggested that teamwork is underpinned by a number of core values.
 In the next activity you are asked to consider a set of core values underpinning teamwork.